tronprotocol/tips/tip-HDW.md

 is the normal expanded spending key, *dk* is a diversifier key, and *c* is the chain code.

-We represent a extended full viewing key as (*ak*, *nk*, *ovk*, *dk*, *c*), where (*ak*, *nk*, *ovk*) is the normal Sapling full viewing key, *dk* is the same diversifier key as above, and *c* is the chain code.
+We represent a extended full viewing key as (*ak*, *nk*, *ovk*, *dk*, *c*), where (*ak*, *nk*, *ovk*) is the normal full viewing key, *dk* is the same diversifier key as above, and *c* is the chain code.

 #### The helper functions